FAU-Inf2/FuzzPEG/README.md

 **IMPORTANT**: In contrast to "traditional" context-free grammars in EBNF, the choice operator of PEGs is *ordered* (i.e., if the first alternative matches during parsing, the second one is ignored).
-Since *FuzzPEG* chooses alternatives randomly and "locally", it is possible that the programs generated from a PEG **cannot be parsed** with a parser for this PEG.
+This introduces a potential problem which is somewhat similar to ambiguous grammars: since *FuzzPEG* chooses alternatives randomly and "locally", it is possible that the programs generated from a PEG **cannot be parsed** with a parser for this PEG (but other parsing algorithms might be able to successfully parse them).
 For example, consider the following PEG:

     foo: A | A B ;